camunda/camunda-docs-static/enterprise/content/announcement.md

 * Support for WildFly Application Server 35
 * Support for Amazon Aurora PostgreSQL 16
-* Support for SpringBoot 3.4 (Support is also provided for Camunda 7.22 as a patch)
+* Support for Spring Boot 3.4 (Support is also provided for Camunda 7.22 as a patch)
 * End of Support PostgreSQL 13
 * End of Support WildFly Application Server 23 + 26
 * End of Support Oracle Weblogic 14
 * End of Support PostgreSQL 13
+* End of Support for Spring Boot 3.3

 ## Camunda Platform 7.22